 First, set aside 3 tablespoons of butter to soften.
-Then warm up the milk. (test with finger, it needs to be warm for the yeast, not hot) Place the warm milk in a bowl and mix in 3 tablespoons of coconut sugar.
-Add in the packet of yeast.
-Let the yeast mixture sit for 10 minutes, allowing it to activate.
+Then warm up the milk. (test with finger, it needs to be warm for the yeast, not hot) Place the warm milk in a bowl and mix in 3 tablespoons of sugar.
+Stir in the yeast and let it sit for 10 minutes, allowing it to activate.
 The top will get bubbly.

 In a stand mixer with a dough hook, add the flour and 3 tablespoons of softened butter.
-Mix in the yeast mixture until all ingredients are well incorporated, kneading the dough for about 2 minutes and forming it into a ball.
-(Use a large bowl and spoon to mix the dough if you do not have a stand mixer.
-Knead the dough with your hands for 1 minute, keeping the dough in the bowl)
+Mix in the yeast mixture until all ingredients are well incorporated, kneading the dough on low speed for about 2 minutes.
+(Use a large bowl and spoon to mix the dough if you do not have a stand mixer) Knead the dough with your hands for 1 more minute while forming it into a ball.

 Once the dough has been kneaded, cover the bowl with plastic wrap or a dish towel and let the dough rise for an hour in a warm place. (in the kitchen or by a window) The dough should double in size.